 FinAid offers comprehensive financial aid information on everything from scholarships to grants and loans.

 GoingMerry is a free scholarship finding service inspired by what the Common App® has done for college applications to make it easier for students to find and apply for scholarships.
+Academy of the Canyons has its own GoingMerry school page showing local, regional, and national scholarships.

 The National Association of Student Financial Aid Administrators is the professional organization for the people at colleges and universities who handle financial aid.